basnijholt/nijho.lt/content/post/llamaswap/index.md

 For those hitting similar Ollama limitations or just wanting more control over their local AI setup, I highly recommend giving llama-swap a try.
 The initial setup might require a bit more configuration, but the flexibility and reliability are worth it.

-And yes, `gpt-oss-20b` loads perfectly now.
+And yes, `gpt-oss-20b` actually performs like it should now.
-Every single time.
+The difference is night and day.

 ---